microsoft/Olive/docs/source/overview/options.md

         - `name: str` The name of the subtype.
 Please refer to [AccuracySubtype](accuracy_sub_type) and [LatencySubtype](latency_sub_type) for the supported sub-types.
 For `custom` type, if the result of the evaluation is a dictionary, the name of the subtype should be the key of the dictionary.
 Otherwise, the name of the subtype could be any unique string user gives.

-        - `priority: [int]` The priority rank of the subtype.
-The subtype with the highest priority rank will be used to evaluate the.
+        - `priority: [int]` The priority of the subtype.
+The subtype with the highest priority will be used to evaluate the.
 Note that it should be unique among all subtypes in the metric.

         - `higher_is_better: [Boolean]` True if the metric is better when it is higher.
 It is `true` for `accuracy` type and `false` for `latency` type.